ddnexus/pagy/docs/migration-guide.md

 ### Removing the old code

-In this phase you will search statements from legacy pagination gems, remove them and possibly write the equivalent Pagy statements if that makes sense for Pagy:
+In this step you will search statements from legacy pagination gems, remove them and possibly write the equivalent Pagy statements if that makes sense for Pagy:

 - If it makes sense, you should add the equivalent Pagy statement and remove the legacy statement(s).
 - If it doesn't make sense, then just remove the legacy statement.

-**Notice:** Don't worry about missing something in this phase: if anything wont work as before you can fix it later in the process.
+**Notice:** Don't worry about missing something in this step: if anything wont work as before you can fix it later in the process.

 #### Preparation